 Confidentiality and Privacy

 Only researchers listed on this form have access to the individual information provided by you.
 Privacy and confidentiality will be assured at all times.
-The research outcomes may be presented at conferences, written up for publication or used for other research purposes as described in this information form.
+The research outcomes may be presented at conferences and be written up for publication as described in this information form.
 However, the privacy and confidentiality of individuals will be protected at all times.
 You will not be named, and your individual information will not be identifiable in any research products without your explicit consent.

 No data, including identifiable, non-identifiable and de-identified datasets, will be shared or used in future research projects without your explicit consent.